Antharia/NOD/README.md

 ## List
   list -n
   to list all nods
-  list -t
+  list -l
-  to list all tags
+  to list all links